 This first picture shows the “carry” position.
 It can be called different names by different companies, but carry describes the position well.
 It puts the handle straight up.

-The second position is called the convenience position.
-This puts the handle more towards the head of the seat.
+The second position is often called the convenience position.
+This puts the handle closer to the head of the seat.

-The third position is called travel.
+The third position is often called the travel position.
 It puts the handle at the top of the head.

 The fourth position is called the stand position.
 This position is completely behind the head of the seat and keeps the seat from rocking when placed on the floor.

 Last, a handful of seats have what’s called a rebound position.
 This position is down towards the child’s feet.